AriolaLeka/FruitClustering/README.md

 ## Collaboration

-This project was done in colaboration with my collegue Francisco Amoros Cubells.
+This project was done in collaboration with my colleague Francisco Amoros Cubells.

+## Extra

+On the file Fruits.pdf you may find all the findings, assumptions and responses to all the Project Objectives.